Today I’m sharing 10 things prey model raw feeders just don’t do!

 4. We never stress out about every single meal being 100% balanced

-Instead, we achieve balance over the course of about 5-7 days.
-It’s totally fine to feed a raw meaty bone for breakfast, followed by muscle meat and secreting organs for dinner.
+Instead, we achieve balance for our adult dogs over the course of 5-7 days.
+It’s totally fine to feed a raw meaty bone on Monday, and not feed another one until Wednesday or Thursday.

 5. We never feed cooked bones

 That’s probably one of the biggest no-no’s in raw feeding.
 Cooking bones changes their density and turns them from soft and pliable into hard and brittle, i.e. dangerous.

 6. We never feed a meal of just secreting organs.